 Best High-End Gifts for Hikers ($$$)

-61. Action Cam
+41. Action Cam

+Action cams are tough, versatile bits of kit with long battery life and the ability to take high-quality photos or video.
 As leaders in the action cam market, GoPros make great gifts for hikers who want to document their adventures and allow them to easily share their photos and videos with friends and family.

 There is even an SOS function that will get help to where it needs to be in the quickest possible time.
 If your loved one gets into trouble, this might just be the gadget that will save their life!

+Always check a hiker’s preferences before buying them a backpack as I guarantee they have a favourite brand or pack already!
 A good hiking pack that will last is not a cheap purchase, so make sure you get the right one!
-The Osprey Exos, one of the most popular packs among long distance hikers whilst the zpacks Arc Blast is another reputable high-end option.
+The Osprey Exos is one of the most popular packs among long-distance hikers whilst the Zpacks Arc Blast is a reputable high-end option.